tursodatabase/libsql-js/README.md

 * In-memory and local libSQL/SQLite databases
 * Remote libSQL databases
 * Embedded, in-app replica that syncs with a remote libSQL database
+* Supports Bun, Deno, and Node on macOS, Linux, and Windows.

 ## Installing